Catya Maré: Life and career

 Catya Maré was born in Neuss, Germany, into a family of professional classical musicians.
 She performed her first concert as a soloist with a symphony orchestra being only 10 years old.
 While a young adult she played solo concerts as a classical violinist in the United States, Israel, Scandinavia, Europe and at many festivals including Schleswig-Holstein Musikfestival and Santander Music Festival.
-Maré has received numerous scholarships (such as Stipendium der Münchner Orchesterakademie, Stipendium der Rotarischen Gesellschaft Hamburg and Konzerte Junger Künstler).
 She has received her master's degree at the Munich Music Conservatory and held the position of an alternating concertmaster with the Scandinavian symphony orchestra Aarhus Symfoniorkester.

 In 2005, she became aware of her capability to improvise on her violin.
-During the following year, she did numerous solo violin improv performances at prestigious cultural institutions, such as the National Gallery, Berlin (Germany) and Kunsthaus Zürich (Switzerland).
+During the following year, she did solo violin improv performances at the National Gallery, Berlin (Germany) and Kunsthaus Zürich (Switzerland).

-She left the orchestra in 2006 to create / perform her own music (Electronic / Pop / World / Celtic new age / Classical crossover), using her violin as the primary voice.
+She left the orchestra in 2006 to create / perform her own music (Electronic / Pop / World / Celtic new age / Classical crossover).

 In 2008, Maré relocated to the United States.
 She released five CDs, Light Longing, which was the result of a collaboration with the Danish music producers Jakob Gadegaard and Henrik Koitzsch, Remembering The Day, Destination Love, Tell Me Why... and Talk Talk Talk, which she composed, recorded and produced herself.

-Her music is featured e.g. on motion pictures Butterflies In The Wind, which premiered at the 2007 Ava Gardner Film Festival in North Carolina, the short film "Homecoming" and TV series, such as "Cruisin´With eRider".
+Her music is featured on motion picture Butterflies In The Wind, which premiered at the 2007 Ava Gardner Film Festival in North Carolina.

-In November 2008, her instrumental song "It Came True" was nominated for the Hollywood Music Award in the category "classical / orchestral" and Maré's song "Light Longing" won the Billboard World Songwriting Contest in February 2009 in the category "electronica / soundtracks".

-November 2009, Maré won the Hollywood Music In Media Award (HMMA) 2009.

-May 2010, The Recording Academy officially appointed Maré Voting Member for the Grammys 2011.

-In June, 2010, Maré started to include her voice into her musical work, what resulted in a new style (electronic / pop / world).

-Her new albums, featuring this humorous new musical style, "Tell Me Why..." and "Talk Talk Talk" were released worldwide in fall 2010.

-October, 2010, she received her US Green Card based on her achievements.

-December, 2010, Maré won the USA Songwriting Competition (Best Instrumental Song).

-In August, 2011 Maré´s music video "Tell Me Why..." was nominated for the Stay Tuned TV Award / International Television Festival.